Rat's Nest |

 A correspondent and I exchanged remarked on the future of Star Wars.
 I said:

-It will be interesting to see what, if anything, is made of Episodes VII-IX.
+It will be interesting to see what, if anything, is made of Episodes VII-IX.to which he replied:

 In some ways, that’s too bad.
 In other ways, it’s not; Lucas has evidently decided for Star Wars to settle in its decrepitude into being a franchise for action figures and a reason for 13-year-old fanbois to steal money from Mommy and Daddy.
 Actual plotting and writing have been thrown over in favor of really k00l CGI effects and general eye candy.